amansour-gh/educational.github.io/docs/math/unit1/exercise1.md

 # Unit One : Numbers and operations on them
 ## exercise One : Proportion
 1. Complete the following:
-    1. The proportion is <span style="color:green">an equality of at least two ratios or two rates</span>
+    1.The proportion is <span style="color:green">an equality of at least two ratios or two rates</span>
-    2. If two ratios are equal, then the product of the extremes = <span style="color:green">Means</span>
+    2.If two ratios are equal, then the product of the extremes = <span style="color:green">Means</span>
     3.
     $$
     \frac{X}{15} = \frac{3}{5}
     $$